-Working Spouse Surcharge: The nurses will participate in the working spouse surcharge on the same basis as the majority of the Medical Center's non-represented employees, beginning the first pay period following ratification, as follows:
+Working Spouse Surcharge: The nurses will participate in the working spouse surcharge on the same basis as the majority of the Medical Center's non-represented employees as follows:

 If the nurse's spouse has access to a medical plan through his or her employer, but waives that coverage and instead enrolls in a Providence medical plan, a \$150 monthly surcharge will apply.
 The surcharge will be deducted on a pre-tax basis in \$75 increments twice a month.
 The surcharge will not apply if the nurse's spouse: